The Jazz Singer: Introduction of sound

 Jolson's first vocal performance, about fifteen minutes into the picture, is of "Dirty Hands, Dirty Face", with music by James V. Monaco and lyrics by Edgar Leslie and Grant Clarke.
 The first synchronized speech, uttered by Jack to a cabaret crowd and to the piano player in the band that accompanies him, occurs directly after that performance, beginning at the 17:25 mark of the film.
 Jack's first spoken words—"Wait a minute, wait a minute, you ain't heard nothin' yet"—were well-established stage patter of Jolson's.
-He had even spoken very similar lines in an earlier short, Al Jolson in "A Plantation Act."
-(1926) The line had become virtually an in-joke.
+He had even spoken very similar lines in an earlier short, A Plantation Act (1926).
+The line had become virtually an in-joke.
 In November 1918, during a gala concert celebrating the end of World War I, Jolson ran onstage amid the applause for the preceding performer, the great operatic tenor Enrico Caruso, and exclaimed, "Folks, you ain't heard nothin' yet."
 The following year, he recorded the song "You Ain't Heard Nothin' Yet".
-In a later scene, Jack talks with his mother, played by Eugenie Besserer, in the family parlor; his father enters and pronounces one very conclusive word, "Stop!"
+In a later scene, Jack talks with his mother, played by Eugenie Besserer, in the family parlor; his father enters and pronounces one very conclusive word, "Stop!", the final line of dialogue in the film.

 In total, the movie contains barely two minutes' worth of synchronized talking, much or all of it improvised.
 The rest of the dialogue is presented through the caption cards, or intertitles, standard in silent movies of the era; as was common, those titles were composed not by the film's scenarist, Alfred Cohn, but by another writer – in this case, Jack Jarmuth.

 While Jolson was touring with a stage show during June 1927, production on The Jazz Singer began with the shooting of exterior scenes by the second unit.
 In late June, Alan Crosland headed to New York City to shoot the Lower East Side and Winter Garden exteriors on location.
 Jolson joined the production in mid-July (his contract specified July 11).
 Filming with Jolson began with his silent scenes; the more complex Vitaphone sequences were primarily done in late August.
 Both Jolson and Zanuck would later take credit for thinking up the ad-libbed dialogue sequence between Jack and his mother; another story had it that Sam Warner was impressed by Jolson's brief ad-libbing in the cabaret scene and had Cohn come up with some lines on the spot.
 On September 23, Motion Picture News reported that production on the film had been completed.